 When it comes to family vacations, we’re the type of family who prefers to spend our time camping in the woods, exploring a new town, or just playing tourist in our own city.
 Resorts like Great Wolf Lodge don’t always rank high on our list of places to visit.
-But when you have young kids, sometimes you can’t avoid doing the mainstream family travel activities.
+But when we do, we’re always looking for ways to save money at Great Wolf Lodge.

 I had been trying to ignore my daughter’s requests to visit Great Wolf Lodge for quite some time, but I couldn’t hold off much longer.
 So back in the fall, after a week and a half away from the kids for a work trip, I decided to surprise my daughter with a night’s stay at Great Wolf Lodge.

 My tips to save money at Great Wolf Lodge

 My kids were over the moon when we pulled up into the parking lot of Great Wolf Lodge.
 Since we live in Washington state, the nearest one to us is located at Grand Mound, WA.
 However, there are a number of other locations spread out across the United States.

 We only stayed a night, but that was more than enough time needed to get our fill of water parks and resort activities.
 One of the things I noticed about Great Wolf Lodge is that while it touts itself as an affordable family vacation destination, it can get pretty pricey pretty fast!
 You can easily spend $1,000 or more with just one visit.

 Luckily, I had a few tricks up my sleeves to help us save money at Great Wolf Lodge, without sacrificing any of the fun.
 If you’re planning a water park trip in the near future, here is my ultimate guide on how to save money at Great Wolf Lodge.